Local SEO Checklist for Service Businesses

 Why Local SEO Is Different

 Local SEO targets people searching for services in a specific area: "plumber near me," "med spa [city]," "family lawyer [city]."
-These searches have high purchase intent — the searcher needs a service now and is choosing a provider.
+These searches have high purchase intent.
+The searcher needs a service now and is choosing a provider.

 Local search results show a map pack (the top 3 Google Business Profile listings with a map) above organic results.
 Appearing in the map pack drives more calls and visits than ranking #1 in organic results for most local businesses.
+According to Google's own documentation, relevance, distance, and prominence determine local rankings.

 The ranking factors for local SEO overlap with general SEO but add location-specific signals: Google Business Profile completeness, NAP consistency (name, address, phone), local reviews, and geographic relevance of your website content.
+BrightLocal's 2024 survey found that GBP signals account for 32% of local pack ranking factors, up from 25% five years ago.

 Google Business Profile